COSC3020/tail-recursion-rzafft1/README.md

 ## Runtime Analysis

 Is the asymptotic complexity of tail-recursive Fibonacci different from the non-tail-recursive version?
 Why, or why not?
 Add your answer, including your reasoning, to this markdown file.

+- The time complexities of these two varitations of the fibbonacci algorithm are different.
+The tail recursive version has a time complexity, $O(n)$.
+This is because we use a single recursive call, and create a loop of n recursive calls that keeps track of the values being passed to each call, in comparison to the non tail recursive function that has a time complexity of $O(2^n)$ which will have $2^n$ recursive calls, since we use two recursive calls.